I have heard that a number of financial supports for businesses have been announced by Government. Where can I find details of these supports?

 What is the COVID-19 Pandemic Unemployment Payment and who is eligible for it?

-As part of the Government’s response to the COVID-19 national emergency, the Department of Employment Affairs and Social Protection has introduced the COVID-19 Pandemic Unemployment Payment for anyone whose employer is unable to continue to pay them.
+As part of the Government’s response to the COVID-19 national emergency, the Department of Employment Affairs and Social Protection has introduced the COVID-19 Pandemic Unemployment Payment (PUP) for anyone whose employer is unable to continue to pay them.
 This new payment is available to all employees and the self-employed who have lost employment due to a downturn in economic activity caused by the COVID-19 pandemic.
 The PUP is scheduled to continue until at least Phase 5 of the Roadmap for Reopening Society and Business, currently scheduled to begin on 10 August 2020.